codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/build-an-image-from-a-different-git-repository.md

 2. Switch to Use YML build.
 3. Change the YML File Location to be ./codefresh.git.clone.example.yml
 4. Under Environment variables fill the next variables:
- - GIT_TOKEN your personal access token that you generated on GitHub
+ - GIT_TOKEN- your personal access token that you generated on GitHub.
- - REPO_OWNER owner of repository that you want to clone
+ - REPO_OWNER- owner of repository that you want to clone.
- - REPO_NAME name of repository that you want to clone
+ - REPO_NAME- name of repository that you want to clone.
- - BRANCH branch of repo
+ - BRANCH- branch of repo.

   `codefresh.yml`
 {% highlight yaml %}